Amazon's early Black Friday deals are available right now

 -

-reading•Amazon Black Friday 2019: Major deals on iPad 10.2 and Macbook Air available now
+reading•Amazon Black Friday 2019: Huge deals on iPad 10.2, Macbook Air and Kindles

 -